Menu Close

 Section Five: Special Meetings

 Special meetings of the board may be called by or at the request of the president or of any two directors.
-The reason of persons calling the meeting shall give electronic notice one week prior to the date of the meeting, unless a shorter period is agreed to by all the directors or officers, which notice shall state the purpose of the meeting.
+The reason for persons calling the meeting shall give electronic notice one week prior to the date of the meeting, unless a shorter period is agreed to by all the directors or officers, which notice shall state the purpose of the meeting.
 The electronic notification shall state the place, day and hour of the meeting and shall be delivered to each director or officer via electronic transmission consistent with director or officer provided electronic contact information.

 Section Six: Quorum